Dhvani-intwala/Cafe-Beats/README.md

 - Be able to add and remove items from an order prior to order confirmation.
 - Be able to cancel the order.
 - The ability to preview their order.
-- Be able to quit the app from any page.
+- Be able to quit the app.

 ### Site Owner Goals